stadium-software/responsive-datagrid/Readme.md

 ## Database, Connector and DataGrid

 1. Use the instructions from [this repo](https://github.com/stadium-software/samples-database) to setup the database and DataGrid for this sample
-2. Assign a class to the DataGrid, like "myGrid".
+2. Assign a class to the DataGrid, like "datagrid-responsive".
 This class will be used to identify the DataGrid that will become responsive.

 ## Global Script